 Coffee & A Crepe

-If you’re looking for something to warm you up on a cold winter day, a Café Mocha and sweet crepe from Helena’s Chocolate Cafe & Creperie is the perfect pairing.
+If you’re looking for something to warm you up on a cold winter day, a Café Mocha and sweet crepe from Helena’s Chocolate Cafe & Creperie are the perfect pairing that will leave you feeling energized and ready to take on the day!
 The Café Mocha is made using a decadent hot chocolate and a shot of espresso.
-There are always interesting crepes combinations to try, but I prefer the classic with a sweet Nutella filling.
-After my visits to Helena’s, I leave feeling energized and ready to take on the day!
+There are always interesting crepes combinations to try, but the Nutella crepe is a classic.
+You can add strawberries and/or bananas for a healthy touch.

-I believe that chocolate is a comfort food year-round.
-Adding a little chocolate after a meal or in the middle of the afternoon warms my soul and brightens my day.
-Chocolate doesn't always have to mean candy, although I am partial to a truffle or two from the Lindt Chocolate Factory Outlet.
-Chocolate also comes in liquid form like the warm and delicious hot chocolate from Square Bean or Cornerstone Coffee.
+Chocolate is one of the ultimate comfort food.
+Adding a little chocolate after a meal or in the middle of the afternoon warms the soul and brightens the day.
+Chocolate doesn't always have to mean candy, although you'll find plenty of options along Cumberland Valley's Coffee & Chocolate Trail.
+Chocolate also comes in liquid forms like the warm and delicious hot chocolate from Square Bean or Cornerstone Coffee.
 And, finally, chocolate also tastes great as a baked good — for example, the chocolate coffee mousse cup from Pennsylvania Bakery.
 Pick whatever form of chocolate is your favorite and watch your day get better.